tohassan21/belly-button-challenge/README.md

 How to run:
 - Open the index.html file using LiveServer.
 - Select a Test Subject ID Number using the dropdown to see its data.

+You can also access it from the repo page at this link: https://tohassan21.github.io/belly-button-challenge/